postlund/hass-atv-beta/README.md

 # Apple TV Beta Component

+**TL;DR** If you try this component, read the changelog below to know what has changed and what to test!

 In tvOS 13, Apple dropped their old legacy protocols inherited from iTunes (DAAP/DACP/DMAP) and now rely fully on their new protocol, Media Remote Protocol.
 Or MRP for short.
 This broke the Apple TV component in Home Assistant as